Jiaxing: Transportation

 The city is served by two railway stations: Jiaxing railway station, on the Shanghai–Kunming railway, and Jiaxing South railway station on the high speed Shanghai–Hangzhou Passenger Railway.
 The city is served by two long-distance bus stations: Jiaxing North Bus Station and the new Jiaxing Transportation Center.
 Jiaxing is on the G92 Hangzhou Bay Ring Expressway, G60 Shanghai–Kunming Expressway and China National Highway 320.

-Jiaxing Air Base is being converted to a public-use airport.
+The city is served by one airport: Jiaxing Nanhu Airport (formerly known as Jiaxing Air Base before being converted to a public-use airport).

 Language

 Jiaxing dialect is a Northern Wu dialect in the Sujiahu dialect grouping.
-As such, it is a sister dialect of both Shanghainese and Suzhou dialect, and easily intelligible with both.
-It is not mutually intelligible with Mandarin or other varieties of Chinese such as Cantonese, Hokkien or Hakka.
+As such, it is a sister dialect of both Shanghainese and Suzhou dialect, and is easily intelligible with both.
+It is not mutually intelligible with Mandarin or other varieties of Chinese, such as Cantonese, Hokkien or Hakka.

 Religion

 Local people believe in Buddhism, Taoism, Catholicism and Protestantism.
 Jiaxing Catholic Church and Jiaxing Vincent Abbey are well-known Roman Catholic Churches in Jiaxing.